-5.2 TEE Lifecycle Management
+5.2 TEE Management

-The CCU exposes an API for TEE management on the IPU.
+The CCU exposes an API for creating and managing TEEs on the IPU, outlined below.

 TEE Initialization.
 The first step in securely offloading a job to an IPU is to create a fresh TEE for this job.
-TEE initialization requires a job manifest (Appendix A.5), public key shares, signatures over the key shares and certificates for each relying party, and a checkpoint counter indicating whether the job is starting or resuming from a checkpoint.
+TEE initialization requires a job manifest, public key shares, signatures over the key shares and certificates for each relying party and a checkpoint counter indicating whether job is starting or resuming from a checkpoint.
 During TEE initialization, the CCU first quiesces the IPU, ensuring that there are no in-flight read and write requests between the host and IPU.
 It then switches the IPU into trusted mode, scrubs all tile memory using the autoloader, and measures the state of the configuration registers.
-It then checks the signatures over the key shares using the certificates, and generates its own fresh EC share, which is used to establish an ECDH shared secret between each relying party and the CCU.
+It then checks the signatures over the key shares using the certificates. and generates its own fresh EC share, which is used to establish a ECDH shared secret between each relying party and the CCU (device).

-The CCU generates an attestation report signed by the attestation key containing various IPU-specific attributes (e.g., configuration register measurements) and job-specific attributes such as the job manifest, certificate fingerprints for all parties, and the checkpoint counter consisting of the epoch counter and checkpoint identifier.
-(See Appendix A.6 for the details.)
+The CCU generates an attestation report signed by the attestation key containing various IPU-specific attributes, such as configuration register measurements, and job-specific attributes, such as the job manifest, certificate fingerprints for all parties, and the epoch counter and checkpoint identifier (see Appendix A.6 for the details.)

-Each relying party can review the attestation together with the supporting certificate chain, to validate the device and the initial state of the CCU and IPU, then it can compute its ECDH shared secret and wrap a key package that contains the party's data encryption keys and nonces to run the job.
-(See Table 2 in Appendix A.6 for the keying details.)
+Each relying party (model or data provider) can review the attestation report, along with the supporting certificate chains, to validate the device and the initial state of the CCU and IPU, then it can compute the ECDH shared secret to wrap a key package that contains the party's encryption keys for data it contributes to the job and nonces (see Table 3 and Secure Key Exchange in Appendix A.6 for the details.)

 TEE Launch.
-After gathering wrapped encryption keys from all relying parties, the host launches the execution of a job.
+After gathering wrapped encryption keys from all relying parties, the host launches the execution of a job, which proceeds in several steps.

 First, the CCU computes the ECDH shared secret for each party and uses them to unwrap the key package(s) received from each party.
 It then combines the nonces to derive a checkpoint key and a final-model encryption key for this run of the job (and, if resuming from another run, the checkpoint key from that previous run to restore its state).
 This key derivation ensures both that the checkpoint key for this run is fresh (as long as one relying party's nonce is fresh) and that the checkpoint key of a prior run can be recomputed once all relying parties agree to resume from a checkpoint.
-(See Table 2 in Appendix A.6 for the keying details.)
+Table 3 and Appendix A.6 provide details about the key derivations.

-Next, the CCU deploys a pre-defined bootloader on the IPU tiles using the autoloader, and it deploys a first set of encryption keys to the SXP (including the model key) as specified in the job manifest.
+Next, the CCU deploys a pre-defined bootloader on the IPU tiles using the autoloader, and it deploys a first set of encryption keys to the SXP (including the code encryption key) as specified in the job manifest.
 It then activates the bootloader (whose measurement is included in the attestation report) on every tile, which issues requests to read their encrypted application binary from host memory.
 Responses to these read requests are authenticated and decrypted by the SXPs before being copied into private tile memory.

-Finally, the CCU deploys the next set of encryption keys (including data keys) as specified in the job manifest, and triggers the main execution loop on the IPU tiles.
+Finally, The CCU deploys the next set of encryption keys (including data keys, and possibly the checkpoint key for resumption), as specified in the job manifest, and trigger the main execution loop on the IPU tiles.
+The CCU may be similarly involved at some synchronization points later in the job, to deploy different sets of encryption keys.